 Frazier is passionate about teaching and learning and has been tutoring since his sixth form years.
 He identifies the specific challenges faced by a student and then forms a plan of action to tackle these.
 During his time at Keystone, Frazier has helped 170 students and taught well over 2,900 hours.

-Rose is a Geography, Maths and Economics tutor with over 3 years of classroom experience.
+Rose is an Economics tutor with over 3 years of classroom experience.
 She is a passionate teacher and Cambridge graduate with a degree in Land Economy.

 Daniel is an experienced tutor and a Cambridge graduate.
-He has a stellar academic record and is starting a PhD at King's College London in 2020.
+He has a stellar academic record and is currently completing a PhD at King's College London.

 "Thank you so much for helping me out this year with my economics.
 I have be accepted into my 1st choice uni, and I couldn’t have done it without your help."A Level Economics student

 "I was performing at a D grade in Economics when I asked my father to employ a tutor to help, so that I had the required grade for moving on to University.
 My tutor Rose has made me a more confident and analytical student when it comes to applying my economic knowledge down to paper, where she has helped me become the A grade student I have always been aiming for.
 She has been able to cover every aspect of my Economics syllabus and more.
 Rose is very positive and she is concise in her explanations yet with a broad outlook, making our Skype sessions very engaging.
 I could not ask for a better tutor and will miss her classes very much!"Year 13 Economics Student - Dunottar School for Girls